skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 (components).

 This can also easily extend and apply to experimentation or feature toggling to dynamically show content depending on a toggle's value.
-It likely could event reuse these tracking components within since you likely want to track impressions anytime someone sees an experiment.
+It could even reuse these tracking components within since it's likely we want to track impressions anytime someone sees an experiment.

 ## Data-Fetching